koenrane/KR-new-site/content/non-obstruction-a-simple-concept-motivating-corrigibility.md

 - Can we prove that some kind of corrigibility or other nice property falls out of non-obstruction across many possible environments? (h/t Michael Dennis)

 - Can we get negative results, like "without such-and-such assumption on $\pi^{AI}$, the environment, or `pol`, non-obstruction is impossible for most goals"?
-  - _If_ formalized correctly, and if the assumptions hold, this would place very general constraints on solutions to the alignment problem.
+  - _If_ formalized correctly, and if the assumptions hold, this would place general constraints on solutions to the alignment problem.
   - For example, $\text{pol}(P)$ should need to have mutual information with $P$: the goal must change the policy for at least a few goals.
   - The AI doesn't even have to do value inference in order to be broadly impact-aligned.
-The AI could just empower the human (even for very "dumb" `pol` functions) and then let the human take over.
+The AI could just empower the human (even for "dumb" `pol` functions) and then let the human take over.
 Unless the human is more anti-rational than rational, this should tend to be a good thing.
 It would be good to explore how this changes with different ways that `pol` can be irrational.

 - The better we understand (the benefits of) corrigibility _now_, the less that amplified agents have to figure out during their own deliberation.
-  - In particular, I think it's very advantageous for the human-to-be-amplified to already deeply understand what it means to be impact-/intent-aligned.
+  - In particular, I think it's advantageous for the human-to-be-amplified to already deeply understand what it means to be impact-/intent-aligned.
 We really don't want that part to be up in the air when game-day finally arrives, and I think this is a piece of that puzzle.
   - If you’re a smart AI trying to be non-obstructive to many goals under weak `pol` intelligence assumptions, what kinds of heuristics might you develop?
 “No lying”?
     - This informs our analysis of (almost) intent-aligned behavior, and whether that behavior leads [to a unique locally stable attractor around intent alignment](https://www.lesswrong.com/posts/WjY9y7r52vaNZ2WmH/three-mental-images-from-thinking-about-agi-debate-and?commentId=mBRtRiTfymLZuw3yw#comments).